eltociear/Reincarnation-of-the-Caged/README.md

 This is definitely NOT nier reincarnation as a visual novel.

-All similarieties are pure coincidence.
+All similarities are pure coincidence.